 The fundamental army structure is as you would remember it, but with improved controls and a fully customisable jukebox that uses all of the music in both games.
 Special attention has to go to the cutscenes, their original recordings once lost to time, but through pain-staking detective work, they were mostly all found and remastered to modern standards.
 Clearly, the developers are fans of the games that popularised the RTS genre, and this is a loving tribute.

-You don’t build buildings and recruit units – instead you must assign your limited population to various ‘jobs’, enabled via buildings.
-The game can be quite hands-off in many respects, with even combat following a guidance model vs. direct control.
+You don’t build buildings and recruit units – instead, you must assign your limited population to various ‘jobs’ enabled via buildings.
+The game can be quite hands-off in many respects, even combat following a guidance model vs. direct control.
 You won’t be alone on the island either, as others will also seek new homes for themselves.
 Each ‘clan’ of Vikings has unique mechanics and distinct playstyles; some prefer to form alliances, while others like to conquer.
-Others just want to make money, maybe summon a kraken.
+Others want to make money, maybe summon a Kraken.

 Ashes of the Singularity: Escalation

 While it is undeniable that Ashes of the Singularity launched in a pretty weird place, with a somewhat characterless campaign and what felt like a dearth of unit options, it’s matured in a big way via a long cycle of continued development and optimisation.
 It now stands as one of the more unique takes on large-scale RTS in modern times.

 Ashes of the Singularity takes nods from Total Annihilation-style games, Company of Heroes with its squad-based light vehicles, and interconnected resource nodes that function similarly in many respects to territories from Relic’s seminal World War 2 RTS.